Menu

 • Scheduling of individual packets at each link is performed separately and independently of each other and thus can be optimized at each link according to individual channel characteristics;

-• The advantage of this design is that the signaling overhead can be decreased by means of reduction of the number of handovers, as the CP/UP split concept can be realized by keeping the user context at MeNB, while flexibly allocating radio resources among MeNB and different SeNBs;
+• The advantage of this design is that the signalling overhead can be decreased by means of a reduction of the number of handovers, as the CP/UP split concept can be realized by keeping the user context at MeNB, while flexibly allocating radio resources among MeNB and different SeNBs;

-• There is a single link for signalingalways at MeNB.
+• There is a single link for signallingalways at MeNB.
 There is a risk of dropping the connection when the MeNB link deteriorates, even if SeNB has a good channel quality;

 • The Traffic Steering/Mobility Load Balancing framework is expanded from the intra/inter-frequency/inter-RAT handover towards a more holistic framework with multiple options